missionpinball/mpf-docs/game_logic/players/index.rst

 MPF contains lots of features which make working with players easy.

-Each player has "player variables" which are names and values that are stored separately for each player.
+Each player has "player variables" which are key/value pairs that are stored separately for each player.

 Some simple examples of player variables include things like: